 Advantages for college-level learning during high school

-- Strengthening the high school curriculum and raising expectations for high school students.
+- Strengthening the 7-12 curriculum and raising expectations for students.

 - Reducing the total number of credits needed to be earned in college.

-- Potentially reducing the time required for the baccalaureate and costs to parents, students and taxpayers.
+- Potentially reducing costs to parents, students, school districts, and taxpayers.

-- Enriching the undergraduate college curriculum by lessening the need to take introductory courses, consequently allowing earlier entry into advanced courses, facilitation of double majors, or permitting additional electives.
+- Allowing earlier entry into advanced courses, facilitation of double majors, or permitting additional electives after completing introductory courses.

-College Credit Plus is not intended to be a substitute for the academic programs, social growth or maturing experience provided by Ohio’s public and private high schools.
-It is not intended to interfere with or replace advanced placement courses nor the high school’s college preparatory curriculum available to students within their school system.
+College Credit Plus is not intended to be a substitute for the academic programs, social growth or maturing experience provided by Ohio’s schools.
+It is not intended to interfere with or replace advanced placement courses nor the school’s college preparatory curriculum available to students within their school system.

 • 3.00 cumulative GPA